 The compiler uses three rules to figure out what lifetimes references have when there aren’t explicit annotations.
-The first rule applies to input lifetimes, and the second two rules apply to output lifetimes.
+The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
 If the compiler gets to the end of the three rules and there are still references for which it can’t figure out lifetimes, the compiler will stop with an error.

 The first rule is that each parameter that is a reference gets its own lifetime parameter.
-In other words, a function with one parameter gets one lifetime parameter: fn foo<'a>(x: &'a i32), a function with two parameters gets two separate lifetime parameters: fn foo<'a, 'b>(x: &'a i32, y: &'b i32), and so on.
+In other words, a function with one parameter gets one lifetime parameter: fn foo<'a>(x: &'a i32); a function with two parameters gets two separate lifetime parameters: fn foo<'a, 'b>(x: &'a i32, y: &'b i32); and so on.

 The second rule is if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: fn foo<'a>(x: &'a i32) -> &'a i32.

-The third rule is if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, then the lifetime of self is assigned to all output lifetime parameters.
-This makes writing methods much nicer.
+The third rule is if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters.
+This third rule makes methods much nicer to read and write because fewer symbols are necessary.

-Let’s pretend we’re the compiler and apply these rules to figure out what the lifetimes of the references in the signature of the first_word function in Listing 10-26 are.
+Let’s pretend we’re the compiler.
+We’ll apply these rules to figure out what the lifetimes of the references in the signature of the first_word function in Listing 10-26 are.
 The signature starts without any lifetimes associated with the references:

 fn first_word(s: &str) -> &str {

-Then the compiler applies the first rule, which says each parameter gets its own lifetime.
-We’re going to call it 'a as usual, so now the signature is:
+Then the compiler applies the first rule, which specifies that each parameter gets its own lifetime.
+We’ll call it 'a as usual, so now the signature is:

 fn first_word<'a>(s: &'a str) -> &str {

 The second rule applies because there is exactly one input lifetime.
-The second rule says the lifetime of the one input parameter gets assigned to the output lifetime, so the signature is now this:
+The second rule specifies that the lifetime of the one input parameter gets assigned to the output lifetime, so the signature is now this:

 fn first_word<'a>(s: &'a str) -> &'a str {